KittyGiraudel/site/_posts/2014-05-05-bringing-configuration-objects-to-sass.md

 }
 ```

-So what's going on here?
+So what’s going on here?
 The `Class` constructor is accepting a `conf` parameter.
 Then it defines its own `conf` property by merging the given object with a default configuration via the `extend` function.
-If `conf` isn't defined, then it extends an empty object with default properties.
+If `conf` isn’t defined, then it extends an empty object with default properties.

-Extending an object based on another one is very convenient when you want to allow the user to define his own configuration but still want to provide defaults in case he doesn't set all arguments.
+Extending an object based on another one is very convenient when you want to allow the user to define his own configuration but still want to provide defaults in case he doesn’t set all arguments.

-## What's wrong with several parameters?
+## What’s wrong with several parameters?

 One could ask what is wrong with having several arguments in the signature with a default value for each of them.
 Tl;dr version is that using an object is just easier and more convenient.
 Now if you want the detail, here are the reasons behind why an object as unique parameter instead of several parameters sounds better.

 ### Harder to read

 To begin with, using an object makes it easier to understand since you have to specify the key associated to each value.
-While slightly longer to write, it's easier to read; a fair trade-off in my opinion.
+While slightly longer to write, it’s easier to read; a fair trade-off in my opinion.

 ```javascript
 // This…